MicrosoftDocs/Devices-docs/surface/surface-security.md

 Microsoft Surface has been using a unified approach to firmware protection and device security since 2015 through complete end-to-end ownership of the hardware design, in-house firmware development, and a holistic approach to device updates and management.

-For Surface, our Unified Extensible Firmware Interface (UEFI) is maintained in-house, regularly updated through Windows Update, and seamlessly deployed for management through Windows Autopilot, minimizing risk and maximizing control at the firmware level before the device boots.
+For Surface, our Unified Extensible Firmware Interface (UEFI)<sup>[1](#references)</sup> is maintained in-house, regularly updated through Windows Update, and seamlessly deployed for management through Windows Autopilot, minimizing risk and maximizing control at the firmware level before the device boots.
 Microsoft provides fully transparency of the code base in our UEFI through the Open Source [Project Mu](https://microsoft.github.io/mu/) on GitHub, managed by Microsoft Endpoint Manager.

 ## Microsoft designed and built components